Aakanksha1411/restful-booker-platform-test/README.md

 - reports: This folder is the placeholder for the test case reports after execution via the TestNG framework.
 Note that it contains a pre saved report for reference.
 It will be overriden after run.
 - target: To hold the compiles classes after build.
 - testsuite: Contains the TestNG suite configuration.
-Also, the test plan for the project is place @ testsuite/testplan/TestPlan_BookingPlatform.doc for reference.
+Also, the test plan for the project is placed @ testsuite/testplan/TestPlan_BookingPlatform.doc for reference.

 <br/>